TombeEtoile/TombeEtoile/README.md

 Why did you spend a year learning Python?
 To automate processes and create lots of scripts !

 Did you ask for my passions ?
-- climbing
+- creating python scripts
-- rock climbing
+- SEO (search engine optimization)
-- rock climbing
-(skiing, mountaineering, longboarding too)
+- rock climbing (skiing, mountaineering, longboarding too)